tony-reddington/goodfoodmood/README.md

  - The font used across the website is Monserrat because of it's simplicity and legibility with Sans Serif as the fall back font.

 #### Imagery
  - The only image used for the website is on the index.html page.
 It contains food items around the parimeter of the image and fits in with the recipe website theme.
-The rest of the recipe images are uploaded by the user and these images are retrieved from Mongodb database.
+The rest of the recipe images are uploaded by the user/admin via a link and these are retrieved from Mongodb database.

 #### Wireframes